tompysqlpbi/tompysqlpbi/README.md

 -->

+I am Data Analyst with 4+ year experience.

 I’m currently working on mine projects and as data analyst in sport industry.
+For example predict the odds  from historical data.

+I am developing report for NHL Yahoo fantasy For better estimation to better player pick.

+Next of my projects is to monitor my favourite stocks and cryptocurrencies in Power BI with real time data.

-I’m currently improving my skills with Power BI and Python and SQL.
+Also I am improving my skills with Power BI and Python and SQL.

 I love to work with the data.
-Analyze them, sort them, predict from them and compare histrical data against current data.
+Analyse them, sort them, predict from them and compare histrical data against current data.

-Mostly I work with sport data, financial data etc.
+Mostly I work with sport data and financial data.

+I can webscrape the data, read JSON fromat and work with API.